Bastardkb/bastardkb.github.io/help/diagnose_broken_trace.md

 Now that we have an idea of what could be broken, let's confirm that on the keyboard.

 {: .warning }
-Once again - before you do any kind of measuring, it is **extremely important** that you unplug your keyboard first !
+Once again - before you do any kind of measuring, it is **extremely important** that you unplug your keyboard first!

 Set your multimeter to continuity mode.
 Most often a "sound" pictogram represents this mode, and often a diode symbol is placed next to it, because continuity mode often doubles as diode testing mode.
 Touch the probe tips together to verify you can hear a beep, or observe a change in the multimeter's display, depending on your model.